AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 If you have permissions, usually as a Document Security administrator or the file publisher, you can later apply a different policy to a file or change the settings of the currently applied policy.

-To change the settings for a policy, use the Document Security web pages.
+To change the settings for a policy, use the Document Security Web pages.

 1. Do the following: